 With an older pueblo townhouse, there are unlikely to be community fees as the house is not part of a building, complex or urbanisation.
 The upside of this is you can make your own choices when it comes to maintenance, but you will have to meet all costs yourself.
 You will still be liable to pay the IBI, a municipal annual tax for all residential and commercial properties.

-One of the main advantages of living in a townhouse, whether you opt for an old traditional townhouse or a property on a complex, is it is likely to be close to all local facilities and amenities.
-Another advantage is that a townhouse offers more space than an apartment provides, as townhouses usually include a small garden.
+One of the main advantages of living in a townhouse, whether you opt for an old traditional house or a property on a complex, is it is likely to be close to all local facilities and amenities.
+Another advantage is that a townhouse offers more space than an apartment provides, as they usually include a small garden.
 Because they comprise several floors, they often have more than one balcony.
 If the property has a flat roof, that’s all yours too.

 Modern town houses have few disadvantages other than they aren’t entirely as private as a detached villa, and you might have more communal restrictions than with a luxury villa on an urbanisation.
 However, if you are interested in an old pueblo-style house, possible disadvantages include expensive renovations, and convenient closeby parking could be an issue.